 Of course, when I get home, I am a bit surprised to find people lounging about and hanging out.
 I even spot Clare lurking in the corner.
 What were they all doing here?

 Whatever the case, I don’t have time for them.
 I need to get some sleep.
 A lot of it.

 Truthfully, my mind had begun to wonder to Michael again.
 I had been able to keep it at bay by focusing on my public relations presentation and studying for finals, but without either to occupy me, I don’t know how I am going to cope.
 I really do miss talking to Michael.
 So much!

 I pull out my phone and check it again for the zillionth time.
 Still no messages.
 I sigh.
 This was becoming torture.
 I don’t think I can go like this any longer with no answers.
 I have to try calling him again.

 Turning my phone over, I dial his number.
 It rings several times and then goes to voicemail.

 I call him five more times before finally caving.
 I have been resisting leaving voicemails because I don’t want to seem overbearing, but I can’t take it anymore.
 I have to say something.

-“Michael.
-I know you are there.”
+“Michael, I know you’re there.”
 I pause for a moment and then sigh.
 “Look, this has gone on long enough.
-I get that you are mad at me and that we are in a confusing place, but you need to talk to me.
+I get that you’re mad at me and that we are in a confusing place, but you need to talk to me.
 We can’t just leave things like this.
 Yes, it’s true that I had some feelings for Kendal, but it is to be expected.
 Kendal was the first guy I was ever with, but it’s over.
 He and I are done and I am with you now.
 At least, I hope I still am.”
 I sigh again.
 “Michael, I love you and only you, and I don’t want to be with anyone else.
 So please call me so we can figure this all out.
 I-I miss you…and I know you miss me too.
 So, call me.”